wrightben/math/Football (Projectile)/README.md

 ### Conclusion

 1. Throw fast.
 Velocity is the critical variable.
+  - To throw fast, the arm has to move fast.
-2. When maximizing distance, optimizing launch angle is increasingly important as speed increases.
+3. When maximizing distance, optimizing launch angle is increasingly important as speed increases.

 ## Notes on throwing a Football